adg18/FIRE273-2019/ASN2.md

 Since this file is compressed, we won't be able to work with it directly.
 The `.gz` suffix indicates that it is a "gzip" compressed file.
 We can decompress this file with the command `gzip -d [filename]`.

-Q1) What does this do the the file and file name?
+Q1) What does this do to the file and file name?
 (Check with `ls -lh` before and after)

 Take a look inside the chr22 sequence file to look at the general format of the FASTA files: